New Orleans Cocktail Drinking Tour

 There is so much more to see and do in New Orleans, and we offer tours and self-guided tours, as well as our blog with helpful information.

-There are 5 different companies offering guided cocktail tours in the city, each of which seamlessly blends together NOLA’s unique history and drinking culture with delicious cocktails.
+There were 5 different companies offering guided cocktail tours in the city (now there’s our pay-what-you-wish option), each of which seamlessly blends together NOLA’s unique history and drinking culture with delicious cocktails.
 Unlike general drinking tours, these specialize in cocktails and cater to a more mature audience.
 Gray Line and New Orleans Secrets Tours are between 2-3 hours and cost less than $30 per person.
 Drinks are not included, but guests are welcomed to purchase some if they wish.
 Dr. Gumbo, NOLA Culinary History Tours, and Drink & Learn, on the other hand, range in price between $50-$60, but include 4 different cocktails in the cost.
 As each of the guided cocktail tours are highly rated on TripAdvisor, your decision should largely be based on availability and whether or not you prefer to try a standard tasting menu or to buy drinks along the way.

 The Original Cocktail Tour by Gray Line